apmattil/apmattil.github.io/index.md

 	time.Sleep(500*time.Millisecond)
 }
 ```
-For some really good reason there ++really is no++ official api/function to get the go routine id (thread id), so I just use some id for now.
+For some really good reason there ++really is no++ official api/function to get the go routine id (thread id).
+So I just use some id for now.
 I did try to use uuid but those make log line too long.

 Perhaps in future I'll use the 'context' stuff they included quite resently.
 I also heard that golang has inbuilt thread/go routine/function engine.. so you should be able to run more than real threads.. never needed that much yet.